 The manufacturer shall provide information regarding the installation options that will be employed for the individual components that comprise the visualisation system.
 These options shall include, but are not limited to, the location of the component in/on the vehicle, the material(s) surrounding the component, the dimensioning and geometry of the material surrounding the component, and the surface finish of the materials surrounding the component, once installed in the vehicle.
 The information shall also include installation specifications that are critical to the system’s performance, e.g. tolerances on installation angle.

-Changes to the individual components of the visualisation system, or the installation options, shall be notified to the Type Approval Authority and be subject to further assessment.]
+Changes to the individual components of the visualisation system, or the installation options, shall be notified to the Type Approval Authority and be subject to further assessment.

 * * * TESTS * * *

-The width of traffic lane shall be considered to be 3.65m.
+The width of a traffic lane shall be considered to be 3.65m.

 Lane Keeping Functionality Test: